avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 Download the assembly for your isolate
 --------------------------------------

 If you have uploaded reads for your isolate to Vibriowatch, and Vibriowatch has made an assembly for your isolate, you can then download the assembly to your computer.
-This is useful to do if you want to do further analysis of your isolate's assembly outside Vibriowatch (e.g. running CheckM; see `Run CheckM to check if the assembly for your isolated is contaminated`_).
+This is useful to do if you want to do further analysis of your isolate's assembly outside Vibriowatch (e.g. running CheckM; see `Run CheckM to check if the assembly for your isolate is contaminated`_).

 To find the list of assemblies that you have made using Vibriowatch, you can click on the three horizontal small horizontal bars at the top left of the Vibriowatch website: